Bond 875: Road test

 The British Autocar magazine tested a Bond 875 in September 1966.
-The car's superior power-to-weight ratio converted into superior performance outcomes.
-It had a top speed of 82.8 mph and accelerated from 0-60 mph in 22.5 seconds.
+The car's power-to-weight ratio converted into a top speed of 82.8 mph and acceleration from 0-60 mph in 22.5 seconds.
 An "overall" fuel consumption of 34.5 mpgimp was recorded.
 That put it usefully ahead of the contemporary 850 cc Morris Mini on maximum speed and acceleration, as well as on fuel economy.
 The manufacturer's recommended price of the Bond was £506, which was higher than the £478 price for the Mini, but less than the recommended retail price of £549 for the comparably sized Imp.
 The testers commended the Bond's performance and economy, but found the three-wheeler unstable at high speed.
 They thought the gear box and brakes good, but were disappointed by "poor seats and detail finish".